 Opportunities mean chances for developing your photography business.
 Are there trends you might take advantage of, such as changes in technology or social factors?

-Maybe most of your competitors are already established in their businesses, with their own studios and twenty years of experience under their belts, as was my case.
+Threats are the challenges that can undermine your business or be serious obstacles on your path.
+It could be that most of your competitors are already well established.
+They have their own studios and twenty years of experience under their belts, as was my case.

-Maybe your main obstacles are rapidly changing trends and a lot of competition.
+Your main obstacles could be rapidly changing trends.
 Or the constant need to update your technology, which can be very costly.

-When you have completed your SWOT analysis, identify what needs to be addressed immediately and what needs further research or future planning.
-Once done, you should create an action plan to ensure that you address these challenges.
+Once you complete your SWOT analysis, identify what you need to tackle immediately.
+See what needs further research or future planning.
+You should create an action plan to ensure that you address these challenges.

 I strongly suggest writing a timeline for your business.
-The key to knowing which challenges are next for your business is to map them out in a timeline and add it it to your action plan.
+The key to knowing which challenges are next for your business is to map them out in a timeline.
+Then, you can add it to your action plan.
 It helps to do a rough timeline on a monthly basis and then refine it as time passes.

 Here is a sample timeline:

-Preparation and goal setting are key to success in any business.
-A plan for your photography business can be the difference between a wildly successful business and one that languishes into obscurity.
+Preparation and goal setting are crucial to success in any business.
+A plan for your photography business can make all the difference.